Bad-Glitch/bad-glitch.github.io/src/content/posts/Certifications/ine/ewaptx.md

 - Choose any HackTheBox or TryHackMe machine
 - Set a 6-hour time limit to find vulnerabilities and write a mini-report

-#### Step 4: Practice Reporting

-Use Markdown or Word to structure reports:

-- Executive summary
-- Findings with severity, PoC, and impact
-- Screenshots
-- Remediation steps

 ---